vini-fda/rose_injector/README.md

 # ROSE-injector

-This is an experimental tool to identify and substitute variables that are used in expressions in C code, effectively performing a crude form of [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection), written in C++ with the help of the ROSE compiler infrastructure.
+This is an experimental tool to identify and substitute variables that are used in expressions in C code, effectively performing something which loosely resembles [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection), written in C++ with the help of the ROSE compiler infrastructure.
 The main implementation is based on Matthew Sottile's code [here](https://github.com/rose-compiler/rose/issues/228).

 ## How to build